5afe/safe-client-gateway/README.md

 - Production(mainnet): https://safe-transaction.gnosis.io/

 Additional NOTE: the `structs` defined in this project match those in staging.
 Therefore, using this in any other environment could potentially panic if the endpoint in the transaction service API is not deployed to production yet, or the data layout looks differently.

+## Tests

+To run all tests use the `cargo test` command.
+If you want to run a specific subset of tests, then add additionally any info regarding the path of the tests and `cargo` will match it.

+Example: `cargo test converters` will run every tests under the `converters` module.
+Matching occurs also at a test name level, so by writing the full name of a test, that single test can be run.